 Learners studying through World Campus may contact the Outreach HelpDesk for technical support, they may work with Career Services on job search and interviewing skills, and they even receive a Penn State identification card.
 The offices of Disability Services and Student Aid also work directly with learners studying at a distance via the World Campus.
 World Campus staff work with departments across the University to continue to add resources to the growing list of those available to online students at World Campus.

-Through the World Campus FAQ Knowledgebase, students can obtain answers to questions almost instantly, view similar questions/answers, and see lists of most common questions people ask.
-Answers often include links to additional information.
+On the World Campus How It Works (FAQs) page, students can obtain answers to common questions people ask and find links to additional relevant information.

 Learners studying through World Campus have access to free online orientation video modules and tutorials designed to assist them in navigating common Penn State systems and to provide information they will need to know as new learners studying through World Campus.